wiedwo/ebusd-guide-Ochsner-GMWW-with-Home-Assistant/README.md

-# Installation of eBus adapter with Home Assistant eBUSd AddOn to use with a Ochsner GMWW 11 plus heat pump
+# Installation of eBus adapter with Home Assistant eBUSd AddOn to use with a "Ochsner GMWW 11 plus" heat pump

 This repo is a fork from : https://github.com/Lorilatschki/ebusd-guide This guide contains links to various websites.
 The operators themselves are responsible for their content.